verozhao/ai-agent-v3/README.md

 python main.py
 ```

-The system automatically detects if you're connected to Grant's network and uses real data.
+The system automatically detects if you're connected to network and uses real data.
 If not, it falls back to mock mode for testing.

 ## How It Works

 The magic happens in three steps:

-First, it calls Grant's analytics service with a document path and gets back the full parsed PDF content - not just flags, but actual financial data including asset details, transaction history, fund totals, and investment metrics.
+First, it calls analytics service with a document path and gets back the full parsed PDF content - not just flags, but actual financial data including asset details, transaction history, fund totals, and investment metrics.

 Then the AI agent analyzes discrepancies using this real data.
 For missing values, it performs actual calculations.
 For validation issues, it compares real numbers.
 For inconsistencies, it applies financial logic using the document context.